 “Remember those posters that said, ‘Today is the first day of the rest of your life?’
 Well, that’s true with every day except one: the day that you die.”

 Everybody was talking about this film and I just couldn’t care less.
 For starters, I thought, what could be interesting about suburbia.
 I thought suburbia was boring.
-And then after watching it, I realised that was exactly the point.
+And then after watching it, I realized that was exactly the point.
 Suburbia is boring but it doesn’t mean that nothing is happening.

 19. (tied) The Safety of Objects (2001)